jeremykendall/php-domain-parser/README.md

 $altResult->suffix()->isKnown();       //return false;
 ~~~

-**TIP: Always favor submitting a `Pdp\PublicSuffix` object rather that any other
+**TIP: Always favor submitting a `Pdp\Suffix` object rather that any other
 supported type to avoid unexpected results.
 By default, if the input is not a
-`Pdp\PublicSuffix` instance, the resulting public suffix will be labelled as
+`Pdp\Suffix` instance, the resulting public suffix will be labelled as
 being unknown.
 For more information go to the [Public Suffix section](#public-suffix)**

-### Public Suffix
+### Domain Suffix

-The domain effective TLD is represented using the `Pdp\PublicSuffix`.
-Depending
+The domain effective TLD is represented using the `Pdp\Suffix`.
+Depending on
- on the data source the object exposes different information regarding its
+the data source the object exposes different information regarding its
 origin.

 ~~~php